-Whichever walk you choose, you will not be disappointed, as I’m sure you will find something interesting as you wander along.
+Whichever walk you choose, you will not be disappointed.
 Enjoy!

 Once voted the most beautiful village in French speaking Switzerland, no visit to the Val d’Hérens would be complete without exploring the authentic village of Evolène.
 With it’s wooden buildings, museum and numerous restaurants it’s a ‘must see’ location.

 It’s also noted for its Winter Carnival which runs for around 6 weeks from January 6th and the Mid-summer Festival which takes place on 15th August every year.

 This short, 2.5km circular walk starts and finishes near the Hotel/restaurant La Montanara in Evolène.
 Simply follow the Route de Fornèije road as it meanders and gains height, becoming a path which rises to a fine viewpoint over Evolène.